nhsconnect/gpconnect/pages/access_documents/access_documents_development_documentreference.md

   </tr>
 </table>

-Additional details about where the content was created (for example, clinical specialty).
+Additional details about where the content was created (for example, clinical specialty), the value **SHOULD** be taken from the refset.
+Other classifications of documents should be sent as `text`.

 <h2 style="color:#ED1951;"> Elements <b>not in use</b> </h2>